jimmy-guzman/react-starter/README.md

 ## 🛠️ Usage

-You can either [use this template](https://github.com/jimmy-guzman/react-starter/generate) or [deploy on Vercel](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fjimmy-guzman%2Freact-starter&project-name=my-awesome-react-project&repository-name=my-awesome-react-project) or use [degit](https://github.com/Rich-Harris/degit), by running the following command:
+You can either [use this template](https://github.com/jimmy-guzman/react-starter/generate) or [deploy on Vercel](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fjimmy-guzman%2Freact-starter&project-name=my-awesome-react-project&repository-name=my-awesome-react-project) or use [tiged](https://github.com/tiged/tiged), by running the following command:

 ```
-degit jimmy-guzman/react-starter
+bunx tiged jimmy-guzman/react-starter
 ```

 ## 🏁 Getting Started